paritytech/capi/Readme.md

 }
 ```

-Then, open your editor and import from the to-be-mapped chain module.
+Then, open your editor and import from the mapped chain module.

 ```ts
 import { System } from "@capi/polkadot/mod.ts"